Rehansaputradewantoro/ForexSmartBot/README.md

 - **Dynamic Trade Amounts**: Automatically adjusts the trade amount between $10 and $100 based on recent profits or losses.
 - **MetaTrader 5 Integration**: Connects to MT5 via its Python API for live trading.
 - **Educational Purpose**: Designed to help users understand automated trading systems and how to improve them.

-## Disclaimer

-*Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
-ForexSmartBot is provided for educational purposes only.
-Use it responsibly and at your own risk.*

 ## Prerequisites